 Then, I recorded the winning colors in a JSON file to hand over to the map developers.

-The final deliverable had over a hundred screens.
-The client was happy with the results.
+The final deliverable included over a hundred screens.